kannans89/RustRepo/23_GenericsAndTraits/23_GenericTypes.md

 From the above example it is clear that a vector of integer type can only store integer values.So if we try to push a string value into the collection, the compiler will return an error.Generics make collections more type safe.

 ### Illustration : Generic Structure
-The <T> type paramter represents some type.
-The data type can be decided at runtime.
+The <T> type paramter represents some type ,which the compiler will fill in later.

 ```rust
   struct Data<T> {
     value:T,